R21Digital/Project-MorningStar/docs/modes/farming_mode.md

 - `mob_priority` – ordered list of mob names to prioritize when multiple matches are found.
 - `distance_limit` – only accept missions within this distance in meters.
 - `blacklist_mobs` – list of mobs to always ignore.
+- `class_requirements` – list of professions used to filter missions by affinity keywords.

 ## Expected Output